Liberty Seated Dimes

 F-103

-Original $7500 High Grade Doubled Die Obverse, Bold Shield Doubling, Light Gray, Peripheral Gold.
+Original $6950 New August 11!
+Price Reduction - High Grade Doubled Die Obverse, Bold Shield Doubling, Light Gray, Peripheral Gold.
 From Europe comes a high grade 1873 Arrows F-103 Doubled Die Obverse dime for die variety specialist consideration.
 This NGC AU53 example is fresh to market, to my knowledge.
 The doubling on the upper right shield is dramatic with a second counter clockwise rotated hubbing.
 Few examples are known at such a high grade level where the doubling is readily prominent and easily enjoyed.
 This new specimen offers even light gray surfaces along with a band of peripheral gold on both sides.
 Surfaces are steely reflective when placed under a bright light.
 A complete strike is readily evident on the obverse, which is critical for this variety while the reverse is weakly impressed at the upper left wheat grains.
 The two finest known examples are the Garner specimen which GFRC recently sold for $18,500 and an white NGC MS61 example which I have lost track of.
 During April 2018, the third finest known example, from the Gerry Fortin Reference Collection, was sold at $7000.
 This piece graded PCGS AU55 without CAC approval.
 Freshly graded and housed in new large font NGC holder.

 Seated 10C 1875CC 1875-CC